A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Monte Carlo experiments

 \section{Monte Carlo experiments}

-To investigate the finite-sample performance of the proposed dependent multiplier bootstrap, we considered several statistics derived from the sequential empirical copula process $\Cb_n$ defined in~\eqref{eq:seqempcop}.
+To investigate the finite-sample performance of the proposed dependent multiplier bootstrap, we considered several statistics derived from the sequential empirical copula process $\Cb_n$ defined in~(\ref {eqseqempcop}).
 With applications to statistical tests in mind, we mostly focus in this section on Cram\'er--von-Mises and Kolomogorov--Smirnov statistics obtained from $\Cb_n(0,1,\cdot)$.
-Results for some simpler functionals can be found in Section~\ref{add_sim} of the supplementary material.
+Results for some simpler functionals can be found in Section~G of the supplementary material (B\"ucher and Kojadinovic \cite{BucKoj14}).

 Recall that $M$ is a large integer, and let